Intellectual property (IP) refers to the products of your creativity, for example, original literary and artistic works, scientific inventions, etc.

 In a collaborative or supervisory relationship that lasts over a period of years, it may become difficult to delineate as well as quantify respective contributions, meaning that issues may arise.
 SUPRA has seen a lot of research students in this position, and so we strongly recommend that you keep records, emails, drafts etc., so you’re able to clarify your ownership of IP if you ever need to do so.

-If you’ve created IP that you’d like to commercialise, you can contact the commercialisation team at the University’s Commercial Development and Industry Partnerships (CDIP) for support.
+If you’ve created IP that you’d like to commercialise, you can contact the commercialisation team in the University’s Research portfolio for support.

-Initial advice is confidential and free, although any action taken by CDIP to develop your IP may require you to enter into an agreement with the University.
+Initial advice is confidential and free, although any action taken by the commercialisation team to develop your IP may require you to enter into an agreement with the University.
 This usually requires the assigning of your IP rights in return for a share of income.

 The law relating to your moral rights requires that you be acknowledged appropriately as the author of your works.